mark-hahn/fjs/README.md

 *Word Modifers*

 There are several characters that have special meaning when added to a word or function.
-They are the modifiers `.`, `:`, and `=`.
+They are the modifiers `:`, `.`, `<`, and `=`.
 These sigils are not just annotative.
-They cause new behavior.

-The `.` modifier, not to be confused with the dot print word, acts much the same way as it does in Javascript.
-The dot is appended to the end of a variable.
-It pops an object off the stack and references the named property of the object, leaving the property value (or function result) on the stack.
-These two lines are functional identical.

-    .
-Math.min  1 2 3   // prints "3" (Math.max(1, 3, 2))   Leaves empty stack
-    . min.
-Math 1 2 3   // prints "3" (Math.max(1, 3, 2))   Leaves empty stack
+They modify the program behavior.
+The `:` is prepended to the beginning of the word and the rest are appended to the end of the word.

-The `:` modifier blocks the word's evalution and puts it directly on the stack.
-The colon is prepended to the variable or function.
+The `:` modifier is prepended to the beginning of a variable name or function.
+It blocks the word's evalution and puts it directly on the stack.
 In the case of a variable name it pushes the name itself as a string.
 So this is actually just shorthand for a string constant with no white space.
 (This is called a "symbol" in Ruby).
 In the case of a function name, it pushes the actual function on the stack instead of calling it.
 This also works with anonymous functions.

 	.  x x= 1		// prints "1"
 	. :x x= 1		// prints "x"